Introduction to Twitter Homepage

 Remember, you can only DM the ones who follow you back.
 However, don’t pitch too much; they could easily un-follow which makes it much more difficult for you to connect.

-3) make sure that you follow back everyone who follows your Business Account.
+iii.
+Make sure that you follow back everyone who follows your Business Account.
 Although it’s acceptable to pick and choose whom you want to follow back in your personal account, there’s no reason to limit who your company follows.
-If you want, set up an auto-follow account with a third-party tool like TweetLater
+If you want, set up an auto-follow account with a third-party tool like TweetLater.

 Also, the added benefit of following back everyone who follows your company account is the ability to DM you.